Haitians: Racial groups

-Haiti's population is 95% of African descent (5% are of mixed African and other ancestry), though people of many different ethnic and national backgrounds have settled and impacted the country, such as Poles (from Napoleon's Polish legions), Jews, Arabs (from the Arab diaspora), Chinese, Indians, Spanish, Germans (18th century and World War I), Italians, and French, most marrying into the majority black populace and in turn yielding mixed race children (many of whom are prominent in Haitian society).
+Haiti's population is 95% of African descent (5% are of mixed African and other ancestry), though people of many different ethnic and national backgrounds have settled and impacted the country, such as Poles (from Napoleon's Polish legions), Jews, Arabs (from the Arab diaspora), Chinese, Indians,French, Germans (18th century and World War I), Italians, and Spanish, most marrying into the majority black populace and in turn yielding mixed race children (many of whom are prominent in Haitian society).

 Languages

 The official languages of Haiti are French and Haitian Creole.

 Traditionally, the two languages served different functions, with Haitian Creole the informal everyday language of all the people, regardless of social class, and French the language of formal situations: schools, newspapers, the law and the courts, and official documents and decrees.
 However, because the vast majority of Haitians speak only Creole, there have been efforts in recent years to expand its use.
 In 1979, a law was passed that permitted Creole to be the language of instruction, and the Constitution of 1983 gave Creole the status of a national language.
 However, it was only in 1987 that the Constitution granted official status to Creole.